February 02, 2018

 About 90% of the dermatologists report use of Pfizer’s topical PDE4 inhibitor, Eucrisa, with the pediatric market largely driving growth for the brand.
 Indeed, the average number of patients in both children (2 to 11) and adolescent (12 to 17) age groups are continuously on the rise, while use in adults, where there are more treatment options available, dipped in Q1 for the first time, cancelling out any significant patient gains.
 Furthermore, when asked about the ideal Eucrisa patient, over one-quarter of dermatologists cited that “children” were the best candidates for treatment.
 Targeting this population is likely a key initiative for Pfizer as Eucrisa’s current direct to consumer (DTC) campaign has a specific focus on children and adolescents.
 However, dermatologists are divided with regard to the impact Eucrisa’s marketing has on their AD patients and their use of the drug, and fewer than half of the dermatologists report receiving any patient requests for the brand.
 Although market access continues to be noted as the leading barrier to increased Eucrisa use, the percentage of dermatologists reporting these barriers has decreased, potentially implying that the reimbursement landscape is improving.

 Dupixent faces similar challenges with regard to access and cost, though unlike Eucrisa, there hasn’t been any sign of relief.
 In referring to Dupixent’s cost, one dermatologist noted, “I see wealthy patients with good insurance, never have I seen a drug I wish to prescribe that I can’t get covered.
-Fix [this issue] and [Dupixent] should fly off shelves.”
+Fix and should fly off shelves.”

 When asked about advice for Sanofi-Regeneron on Dupixent, several dermatologists noted that increasing branded marketing efforts would provide additional opportunities for growth.
 Though the manufacturers recently released an unbranded commercial, “Eczema Exposed,” only 14% of respondents noted that they have had any patients inquire about eczema, atopic dermatitis, or Dupixent as a result.
 Furthermore, the percent of dermatologists receiving requests for Dupixent has not increased over the past three quarters.
 Among dermatologists familiar with the campaign, feedback for the unbranded commercial is largely positive.